mathhhys/softcodes-vs-code/docs/docs/telemetry.md

 ---
 title: Telemetry
-description: Learn how Continue collects anonymous usage information and how you can opt out.
+description: Learn how Softcodes collects anonymous usage information and how you can opt out.
 keywords: [telemetry, anonymous, usage info, opt out]
 ---